Flyfishing for science… and the biggest, brightest steelhead that’ll ever grab your fly!

 For those who have the time, a 1-3 day tour of Moscow is a wonderful complement to your remote fishing trip.
 This gives opportunities for soaking in modern Russian culture, and for acclimatizing and catching your breath between long flights.
 Other possible routes to Kamchatka include transferring in Seoul, South Korea or Tokyo, Japan.
 There are also myriad options to connect to Moscow from major European cities.

-Over the course of the 11 night / 10 day trip, 8 to 12 anglers are accommodated in a semi-permanent camp erected for the fall season.
+Over the course of the 11 night / 8 day trip, 8 to 12 anglers are accommodated between 2 separate semi-permanent camps, erected on 2 different river systems, for the fall season.

 Beer and vodka is available for sale.
 Other or special libations must be purchased in the Duty Free shop en route to Russia, or else on arrival to Kamchatka.

 It is important to understand the Kamchatka experience is much more rustic than an Alaska fly-out lodge.
 The focus of Kamchatka is most definitely on the fishing, yet the accommodations typically surprise our guests by how comfortable it is possible to be in such a remote environment.